TuringLang/Turing.jl/README.md

 # Citing Turing

-To cite Turing, please refer the technical report.
+To cite Turing, please refer to the technical report.
 Sample BibTeX entry is given below:

 ```
 @ARTICLE{Turing2016,